moosasharieff/group2-global-green-init/README.md

     Preamble
     This is the online repository for the DevOps Assignment.

 Each team should fill in the blanks <<>> and add additional content that the team agrees on.
 This is your contract of work.
 It is an agreement amongst yourselves.
-Honour it.
+Honor it.

 <Nausicaä’s Global Green Initiative>
 Our product will be delivered using an Agile methodology that embraces the DevOps culture.
-Please note that our culture embraces change and these documents are treated as living, breathing artefacts that will be continuously updated.
+Please note that our culture embraces change and these documents are treated as living, breathing artifacts that will be continuously updated.

 # Scrum Master